18 MOST BEAUTIFUL WEDDING VENUES NYC

 There is an abundance of both urban areas and natural scenery in this city, and it is certainly an exciting place to get married.
 You could have a simple ceremony in one of the ranches and resorts, or go for something iconic like the New York Public Library.
 Whatever your taste, the sheer number of wedding venues NYC has to offer is bound to leave you spoilt for choice.

-What are the Major Trends for Wedding Venues NYC?
+What are the Major Trends for New York Wedding Venues?

 What are the trends?
 They’re too many, to be honest.
 New York is so diverse and full of options that the type and style of weddings are about as many as the couples who come here to get married.
 A study conducted by the Knot found out that about 94% of couples go for semi-formal or formal weddings.
 That tells you that couples come here for the chic and exclusive atmosphere.